AlacrisIO/meta/competition.md

 2. a "beacon" that generates a VRF based on a threshold signature of registered ...

-TODO: look more into it.
+TODO: They seem to be good people.
+Look more into it.

 Dragonchain